Thembisa Nxumalo: Career

 In November 2015, she landed on a role of hosting season 6 of Our Perfect Wedding reality television show.

 That same year, she portrayed a role of Thabisile Cebekhulu on The Road Mzansi Magic telenova.

 She contested on Dancing with the Stars SA in December 2017.

 In early February 2018, she bagged a role on hosting Your Next Million television game show.
 Following month, Mdoda joined Metro FM to host Weekend Breakfast Show with Mo G.

 Mdoda landed on a role of portraying Nikiwe Ndlovu on House of Zwide in February 2022.

-In June 2022, she landed on a role of hosting Umndende, which is set to premiere on July 23, 2022.
+In June 2022, she landed on a role of hosting Umndende, which premiered on July 23, 2022.
 She also bagged a role on hosting Suxoka same month.

+In November 2023, Thembisa was announced as a host of The Mommy Club Reunion, Showmax reality show premiered on December 5.